 Read through the screening test results carefully.

 We will contact you to let you know when it is time to be re-screened.

-All screenings are reviewed by one of our board-certified physicians, with the exception of the 6 for Life assessment, which is run through a clinically based predictive program.
+Most screenings require review by one of our board-certified physicians, with the exception of the 6 for Life assessment, which is run through a clinically based predictive program.

 Screening Results FAQ